diegoperini/py-common-scheduling-algorithms/README.md

     python path/algorithm_name.py

 The result will be shown on standard output.
 A visual representation will also be rendered in html.
 Look for `output.html` file in your project folder after each execution.

+##License
+Public Domain

+Noob info: Public Domain means you are free to decide what to do with this code.
+There are absolutely no restrictions regarding copyright, distribution and commercial appliances.
+Use it as if you have written it.